Have questions about Duo?

 How does “Remember this device for 30 days” work?

 The remember me feature relies on browser cookies.
 For remember me to work, your Internet browser must allow cookies to be stored.
 Visit your browser content settings to ensure cookies are being stored.
 Some departments on campus do not allow cookies to be stored.
 If the remember me feature does not work on your browser, check with desktop support in your area.

 If you do not have your device with you, you can obtain a batch of temporary pass codes.
 To obtain them, please visit our self service page.
 You will login with your myBama username and password, and then you will answer additional questions to receive a batch of temporary Duo access codes.
 Each of the passcodes you will receive can only be used once, and will expire after 72 hours. *If you have lost your device, please report it to the IT Service Desk at 205-348-5555.
 We want to ensure someone else does not maliciously authenticate your account with your device.

 Who can use Duo?

-Duo is available to future and current students, as well as current faculty and staff.
-At this time, Duo is not available to UA retirees, past employees or alumni.
+Duo is available to future and current UA students, faculty and staff.
+Duo is not available to UA retirees, past employees or alumni.
 Retirees and alumni should use Microsoft multi-factor to protect their email accounts.